keptn/lifecycle-toolkit/docs/docs/guides/index.md

 ## Analysis

 - [Analysis](slo.md) - Validate your deployments with Keptn Analysis using SLIs and SLOs.
-- [Evaluations](evaluations.md) - Discover how Keptn conducts evaluations to assess the performance and quality of your deployments.
+- [Evaluations in Keptn](evaluations.md) - Discover how Keptn conducts evaluations to assess the performance and quality of your deployments.

 ## Auto App Discovery